It's been a long, winding road to get here.

 A new study shows that schizophrenia, bipolar, and autism all share a similar trait in the immune system.

-All three conditions show an activation of genes in star-shaped brain cells called astrocytes, and suppression of genes that function at synapses, the junctions between neurons.
+All three conditions show an activation of genes in star-shaped brain cells called astrocytes, and the suppression of genes that function at synapses, the junctions between neurons.
 The autism brains also show a unique increase in the expression of genes specific to immune cells called microglia.

 And the effect of naloxone, a related opioid antagonist like LDN?